EU court decision heralds multi-country European music licenses

 Under the current system, each European country has its own collecting society, such as PRS in the United Kingdom and SIAE in Italy, which deal only with songwriters and performers in their own country.

-In total they collect around $7.88 billion a year in royalties for more than a million songwriters and performers in the 27-country European Union.
+In total they collect around 6 billion euros ($7.88 billion) a year in royalties for more than a million songwriters and performers in the 27-country European Union.

 Critics say the system restricts consumers’ access to music and hinders the uptake of innovative services offered by online service providers such as Apple, Amazon and Spotify, which are forced to set up many different versions according to country and cannot offer international libraries.